 What we don’t: Polarizing looks, and not everyone loves the thick midsoles.

-Known for their comfort-first, max-cushioned trail and road running shoes, Hoka One One is a relative newcomer to the hiking world.
+Known for their comfort-first, max-cushioned trail and road running shoes, Hoka is a relative newcomer to the hiking world.
 But we think they’ve taken that expertise and tailored it nicely to over-the-ankle designs built for moving quickly on easy to moderate trails.
-We’ve had some pretty positive experiences with their collection thus far, including the Sky Toa and Sky Arkali, both of which check in at remarkably low weights while retaining good all-around coverage.
-And their popular Speedgoat, which tops our trail running shoe round-up, is also available in a mid-height version for those who want to travel fast without sacrificing ankle protection.
+We had particularly positive experiences with their Anacapa Mid, which balances the smooth, well-cushioned ride that the brand is known for with a low weight, secure fit, and quality materials throughout.
+And their popular Speedgoat, which sits near the top of our trail running shoe round-up, is also available in a mid-height version for those who want to travel fast without sacrificing ankle protection.

-That said, none of Hoka’s offerings provide the support, stiffness, or durability needed for navigating challenging terrain under the weight of a full pack.
+That said, none of Hoka's offerings provide the support, stiffness, or durability needed for navigating challenging terrain under the weight of a full pack.
 And while we do like the shoes’ springy midsoles for comfort over long distances, the taller stack height does detract from overall trail feel.
-Finally, looks can be fairly polarizing, especially with Hoka’s latest TenNine Hike models, which they accurately (and not ironically) describe as “part hovercraft.”
-But for the right hiker, Hoka’s shoes provide an excellent mix of comfort and weight.
-And if you’re intrigued by Hoka’s designs but aren’t sold on the styling, running brand On recently jumped into the fray with their speed-focused Cloudrock series.
+Finally, looks can be fairly polarizing, especially with Hoka's TenNine Hike models, which they accurately (and not ironically) describe as “part hovercraft.”
+But for the right hiker, Hoka's shoes provide an excellent mix of comfort and weight.
+And if you’re intrigued by Hoka’s designs but aren’t sold on the styling, running brand On recently jumped into the fray with their Cloudrock, Cloudtrax, Cloudwander, and new Cloudalpine collections.

 Location: Portland, Oregon